A Look At The Reasons Why We Abuse Drugs And Alcohol

 This is the most obvious, but sometimes the simplest answer is the best answer.
 Drugs and alcohol have some effect on our physical or mental state, and thus why drink to get drunk or smoke marijuana to get high.

-Typically, these substances do something which trigger feelings of pleasure or reward in our brains which feels good.
+Typically, these substances do something which triggers feelings of pleasure or reward in our brains which feels good.
 Provided a user hasn’t had an extremely negative experience with a substance, they may continue to recreating that sensation of feeling good and use the substance again.

 2. To Feel Accepted